 crcCARE’s Department of Defence demonstration program focuses on laboratory and field-based investigation of potentially contaminated sites, and the validation of innovative technologies developed for their assessment and remediation.
 The program uses interdisciplinary methodologies to arrive at solutions for the complex environmental problems affecting a range of sites across Australia.

-The AIP Program addresses issues facing the oil industry, which has been constrained by limited information and policies on petroleum hydrocarbons.
-Recognising this constraint, crcCARE has brought together a team of experts to develop nationally harmonised policies and guidance on assessment and remediation of petroleum hydrocarbon contaminated sites in Australia.
+The AIP Program has addressed issues facing the oil industry, which has been constrained by limited information and policies on petroleum hydrocarbons.
+Recognising this constraint, crcCARE’s team of experts develops nationally harmonised policies and guidance on assessment and remediation of petroleum hydrocarbon contaminated sites in Australia.

-With BHP Billiton Iron Ore, crcCARE is identifying and managing environmental risks in line with BHP Billiton’s corporate objective of delivering long-term value to shareholders.
-Through focused research, crcCARE is delivering commercially viable remediation solutions which will enable BHP Billiton to both manage and minimise its risks while maximising the value of its assets and encouraging enterprise and innovation.
+With BHP, crcCARE is identifying and managing environmental risks in line with BHP’s corporate objective of delivering long-term value to shareholders.
+Through focused research, crcCARE is delivering commercially viable remediation solutions which will enable BHP to both manage and minimise its risks while maximising the value of its assets and encouraging enterprise and innovation.

 crcCARE’s Waste Program focuses on the sustainable management of organic waste.

 The program offers Biomethane Potential Testing (laboratory-based assessment of the potential for a waste product to generate bioenergy), together with feasibility studies for harvesting clean energy.
 This clean-energy initiative delivers both economic returns to the end user and environmental benefits to the wider community.